 For example, US government ethnographers sent to gather information about various native groups used terminology about witchcraft to describe their practices which was wildly off-base.
 I would argue that Dineen is a little too free with his use of the word "witch" in his dictionary as well based on the fact that historians like Ronald Hutton argue that there was no word in the Gaelic language for witch.
 And then there is dear old John Riddle who needs to be taught some basic women's health, so he understands causing an abortion is not the only reason a woman might use an emmenagogue.

 *This group is more commonly referred to as “folk healer” but that word has been conflated with herbalist too often.
 I feel it is easiest when presenting at herbal conferences to distinguish sharply between the two sectors.
-I also try to avoid any appropriative language.

 The professional healthcare sector is comprised of trained providers such as medical physicians, naturopathic physicians, medical herbalists, chiropractors, and so on.
 They engage in their practice as a means of supporting themselves financially — either by charging clients or through patronage.